 Brazil's Burger King owner snubs Mubadala bid

-SAO PAULO, Aug 17 (Reuters) - The owner of Burger King Brazil, Zamp SA BKBR3.SA, said on Wednesday its board of directors is against the bid to acquire the company launched by Abu Dhabi state investor Mubadala Capital LLC, ahead of a shareholder vote on the deal.
+SAO PAULO, Aug 17 (Reuters) - The owner of Burger King Brazil, Zamp SA BKBR3.SA, said on Wednesday its board of directors opposes Abu Dhabi state investor Mubadala Capital LLC's takeover bid for the firm, voicing its objection weeks before shareholders decide on the deal.

-Zamp, previously known as BK Brasil Operacao e Assessoria a Restaurantes SA, is the master franchise of the Burger King brand in Brazil, operating around 850 stores.
+Zamp, previously known as BK Brasil Operacao e Assessoria a Restaurantes SA, is the master franchisee of the Burger King brand in Brazil, operating around 850 stores.

+In early August, Mubadala launched a tender offer to purchase 45.15% of Zamp at 7.55 reais per share, which would lift its stake in the company to 50.1%.

+In a securities filing, Zamp said it hired investment bank BTG Pactual BPAC11.SA as its financial adviser on the deal, which has established that a fair price would be in the range of 9.96 to 13.47 reais per share.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))